darkroomengineering/aniso/README.md

 ## Aniso

-An open-source ASCII tool built by Studio Freight to generate and customize character-based imagery.
+An open-source ASCII tool built by darkroom.engineering and designed by Studio Freight to generate and customize character-based imagery.

 <br/>